andrewdavidmackenzie/flow/docs/running/flowr.md

-## Running flows with `flowr`
+## Running flows with `flowrcli`

 In order to run a flow, it must first be compiled.
-Then a "flow runner" such as `flowr`can be used to run the compiled flow manifest).
+Then a "flow runner" such as `flowrcli` can be used to run the compiled flow manifest).

-Flow runners in general and `flowr` run the compiled flow manifest (by default named `manifest.json`).
+Flow runners in general and `flowrcli` run the compiled flow manifest (by default named `manifest.json`).

 In order to compile a flow definition down to a flow manifest that can be run, you use `flowc` as usual, with the addition of the `-c, --compile` option.
-This compiles the flow but does not invoke `flowr` to run it.
+This compiles the flow but does not invoke `flowrcli` to run it.

-Then `flowr` as described below can be used to run the compiled flow.
+Then `flowrcli` as described below can be used to run the compiled flow.

-This section describes command line arguments that can be supplied to `flowr` and what they are useful for.
+This section describes command line arguments that can be supplied to `flowrcli` and what they are useful for.

-### Getting help
+### Getting help for `flowrcli`
 Use `-h, --help` (e.g. `flowc -h` or `cargo run -p flowc -- -h`) to print out help for the usage of `flowc`.

 This will print something like this: